Draft Chatham Islands (PAU4) fisheries plan

-Fisheries New Zealand is seeking feedback on a draft Chatham Islands (PAU4) Fisheries plan which has been developed by the Pāua Industry Council, with support from the Chatham Islands community, local iwi and imi, and Te Ohu Kaimoana (the Māori Fisheries Trust).
+Fisheries New Zealand sought feedback on a draft Chatham Islands (PAU4) fisheries plan which was developed by the Pāua Industry Council, with support from the Chatham Islands community, local iwi and imi, and Te Ohu Kaimoana (the Māori Fisheries Trust).

 Pāua on the Chatham Islands are highly valued by customary and recreational fishers and the fishery is New Zealand's largest commercial pāua fishery.
 Earlier this year, the Pāua Industry Council began developing a draft fisheries plan for PAU4 for consideration under section 11A of the Fisheries Act 1996.
 Under this section of the Act, the Minister of Fisheries may approve a fisheries plan including objectives, strategies, and performance criteria, to support the purpose and principles of the Act.

 Voluntary arrangements have been part of the pāua industry's management and decision making in the PAU4 fishery for many years.
-The pāua industry is seeking to make these arrangements more formal by developing a fisheries plan for consideration under section 11A of the Fisheries Act 1996.
+The pāua industry sought support for making these arrangements more formal by developing a fisheries plan for consideration under section 11A of the Fisheries Act 1996.

-Fisheries New Zealand has added a cover paper to the draft plan.
-The cover paper outlines Fisheries New Zealand's initial position on the draft plan in its current form.
+Fisheries New Zealand added a cover paper to the draft plan.
+The cover paper outlined Fisheries New Zealand's initial position on the draft plan in its current form.